-Thankfully, we don’t hear as much about “worship wars” these days, but I wonder if that’s because of growing maturity or if it’s simply because we’ve so segregated ourselves into services and congregations that reflect generational and ethnic and class-oriented musical commonalities.
-Maybe we need to reignite the wars, but in a Christian sort of way.
+Thankfully, we don’t hear as much about “worship wars” these days.
+I wonder if that’s because of growing maturity or if it’s simply because we’ve so segregated ourselves when we have corporate worship.
+We have split into services and congregations that reflect generational and ethnic and class-oriented musical commonalities.
+Maybe we need to reignite the wars but in a Christian sort of way.

 What if the war looked like this in your congregation?
 What if the young singles complained that the drums are too loud, that they’re distracting the senior adults?
-What if the elderly people complained that the church wasn’t paying attention to the new movements in songwriting or musical style?
+And what if the elderly people complained that the church wasn’t paying attention to the new movements in songwriting or musical style?

 The following links also provide helpful counsel on corporate worship: